zengjixiang/jina/docs/concepts/serving/executor/hub/push-executor.md

 <script id="asciicast-tpvuZ9u0lU2IumRyLlly3JI93" src="https://asciinema.org/a/tpvuZ9u0lU2IumRyLlly3JI93.js" async></script>

-If you have logged into Jina, it will return a `TASK_ID`.
+If you have logged into Jina-serve, it will return a `TASK_ID`.
 You need that to get your Executor's build status and logs.

-If you haven't logged into Jina, it will return `NAME` and `SECRET`.
+If you haven't logged into Jina-serve, it will return `NAME` and `SECRET`.
 You need them to use (if the Executor is private) or update the Executor. **Please keep them safe.**

 ````{admonition} Note
 :class: note